Name

 *Stefan ZWEIG (1881 Vienna – 1942 Petropolis)

-The first letter of Zweig to SM, dated August 22, 1935, about four months before the publication of SM´s first novel Der Sohn des verlorenen Sohnes (The son of the lost son) is Zweig´s review of this very novel.
+There ar two letters from Zweig to SM.
+The first one, dated August 22, 1935, about four months before the publication of SM´s first novel Der Sohn des verlorenen Sohnes (The son of the lost son) is Zweig´s review of this very novel.
 SM had sent an advance copy to Zweig, whom he did not personally know yet.
 Zweig rates parts of the book exquisitely, however he also advises to revise some parts – which was probably not possible any more.
 Anyhow, to the editor Erich Reis Zweig writes: “All good aspects of blessed art is combined here: Color, light, power, tension – a book which has the entitlement to prevail as a classic book of its nation.”
 (Zweig does not spell out which nation that would be).

 [Berg 371; Roth 33, 61, 85, 106, (123), 131, 142f, 157ff, 167, 175, 176, 178ff, 196, (205),(206), (231), 250, 271, 279, 290, 293, 297, (306, 317, 328, 330);